ParthKalkar/sentiment-analysis-application/README.md

 2. Building a web application on which we can mount our model.
 3. Lastly deploying the web application on Heroku.

+## Scope
+We can use this product in various fields prominently, Social media.
+Social media posts often contain some of the most honest opinions about your products, services, and businesses because they’re unsolicited.

+With the help of sentiment analysis software, we can wade through all that data in minutes, to analyze individual emotions and overall public sentiment on every social platform.

+Sentiment analysis can read beyond simple definition to detect sarcasm, read common chat acronyms (lol, rofl, etc.), and correct for common mistakes like misused and misspelled words.

 ## Technology
 1. Python